openhybrid/object/README.md

 ## Enable led feedback on Raspberry Pi
 By default, the green led on the Pi indicates SD-card activity.
 You can choose to repurpose this led as an indicator that OpenHybrid is running on your Pi.

-To do so, you must grant OpenHybrid access to modify the led's brightness like this.
+If you choose to do so, you must grant OpenHybrid access to modify the led's brightness like this.
     ````
     sudo chmod oug+rw /sys/class/leds/led0/brightness
     ````

-Once access has been granted, OpenHybrid will cause the green LED to slowly flash, indicating that the service is running.
+Once write access has been granted, OpenHybrid will indicate that it is running by causing the green LED to slowly blink off and on.